Moist Maple Sweet Potato Cake - Sweet, tender and moist cake made with walnut butter, packed with flavor and nutrients.

 - Remove the cake pan from the oven.
 Let it rest a few minutes and turn the bundt cake pan upside down to release the cake on to a serving platter.

-- Let the Moist Maple Sweet Potato Walnut Butter Cake cool before serving.
+- Let the sweet potato cake cool before serving.
 Dust with confectioners sugar and grated citrus zest.

 - Brown butter: Melt unsalted butter and allow it to simmer at a low setting.
 Allow the milk solids settled at the bottom of the pan to toast to a light brown.
 Strain the light golden liquid from the top and use in the recipe.